lyaunzbe/lute/README.md

 ![lute](https://raw.github.com/lyaunzbe/lute/master/lute.jpeg)

-Lute is a task-based library for processing and manipulating data using SoX.
+Lute is a task-based library for processing and manipulating audio using SoX.

 Inspired by diy/wizardry.